Professor Judy Buttriss, Director at the British Nutrition Foundation, writes about the need to make every calorie count.

-The British Nutrition Foundation has been doing its bit to spread the word about the concept of nutrient density of diets (‘making every calorie count’), https://www.nutrition.org.uk/healthyliving/helpingyoueatwell/qualitycalorie.html, and will also shortly be launching some new resources designed to encourage people to pay more attention to portion sizes.
+The British Nutrition Foundation has been doing its bit to spread the word about the concept of nutrient density of diets (‘making every calorie count’), click here for more information, and has also produced resources designed to encourage people to pay more attention to portion sizes, see here for more information.
 Developed to complement the government’s Eatwell Guide, Find Your Balance: get portion wise! provides flexible advice on not just what to eat to achieve a healthy diet but also how often and in what quantity.
 The Find Your Balance resources comprise a fridge poster, a short booklet and a longer more detailed digital resource booklet with a full list of portion sizes, providing information on weight in grams and calorie content.

 So, healthy eating is not just about cutting calories, it’s also about eating differently, whilst also considering the impact of what we eat on the wider environment in the UK and further afield.
 British farmers are well placed to help on this journey.